top of page

 One of my favourite things about Cornwall is how many people are doing several different things.
 I don’t know that many people with just one job!
 Multiple work interests seem quite normalised here and that's something I love about the clients I work with.

-How have you let your curiosity and freedom to explore shape your work?
-Take a minute to note down how your work has developed and expanded.
-Did it seem like a natural progression at the time, or does it make more sense in retrospect?
-Looking back can be a way or loosening the reins for moving forward.
+Take a minute to note down how your business or brand has developed and expanded in the best ways.
+Did it seem like a natural progression at the time, was it a planned and regimented unfolding?
+Maybe it was, but maybe not.
+Looking back can be a way of loosening the reins going forward.

-I love hearing people's business expansion stories about how one idea grew into another, so if you've got a good tale to tell, send me a message!
+(P.S.
+I love hearing people's business expansion stories about how one idea grew into another, so if you've got a good tale to tell, send me a message! )

-Otherwise, I challenge you to follow just one thing that sparked your curiosity this week - even if it doesn't fit with 'the plan'.
-You never know where it might take you.
+Otherwise, I challenge you to follow just one thing that sparked your curiosity this week - especially if it doesn't fit with 'the plan'.
+You never know where it might take you...

 bottom of page